Bootleg Symphony

 Bootleg Symphony is a 2001 live album by Hungarian progressive rock band After Crying.

 Overview

-Bootleg Symphony is a bootleg recording of After Crying's symphonic concert that was recorded on October 2, 2000, at the Grand Hall inside the Liszt Ferenc Academy of Music in Budapest, Hungary with a 40-piece symphony orchestra.
+Bootleg Symphony is a bootleg recording of After Crying's symphonic concert that was recorded on October 2, 2000, at The Great Hall inside the Liszt Ferenc Academy of Music in Budapest, Hungary with a 40-piece symphony orchestra.
 The pieces performed were re-arranged for symphonic and chamber orchestra.